 Small States and Island States

 Thirty-two of the world’s 42 small states are Commonwealth members.
-Supporting the Commonwealth Sport Foundation will help us work internationally on projects that pay special attention to the unique development challenges they face.
+The CSF will work internationally on initiatives that specifically address the unique development challenges they face.

 Through our Games and our development initiatives – like our Para athlete support programme, which provided an unprecedented pathway for emerging Para athletes in the Pacific in 2017 – our aim is to offer small states and island states regionally relevant opportunities and, most of all, an equal voice on the global sporting stage.